hpcloud/aok/README.md

 Settings
 --------
-AOK's configuration is stored in Doozer, and is read once when AOK starts.
+AOK's configuration is read once when AOK starts.
 After making changes to the configuration, it is necessary to restart AOK for the changes to take effect.
 AOK is part of the `cloud_controller` role, so AOK may be restarted with: